-In the case of a new addition to your family, you will need to inform your insurance company.
-Call your agent and request for your newborn to be added to your plan.
-Most insurers require such information to be shared, and the baby added to the insurance plan within 30-60 days of birth.
+You will need to inform your insurance company about a new family member.
+Call your agent and request that your newborn is added to your plan.
+Most insurers require such information to be shared and the baby added to the insurance plan within 30-60 days of birth.

-When you do this within the specified time frame, the coverage will be extended retroactively.
-Retroactive means that any complication that the baby might have had post-delivery will be covered.
+The coverage will be retroactively extended when you do this within the specified time frame.
+Retroactive means that any complications the baby might have had post-delivery will be covered.

 Doing research can save you money on your insurance.
-Sometimes, you can end up paying less by one parent, adding the baby to his or her plan.
+Sometimes, you can end up paying less by one parent, adding the baby to their plan.
 Then the other parent takes out a separate policy compared to the entire family being covered under a single plan.

 Make Use of Tax Breaks

 Most people may not be aware of it, but the government provides tax benefits that can ease the strain of raising a family.
-The Child Tax Credit can be availed of for dependents below the age of 17 up to $2,000 per dependent.
-However, you need to have an earning of at least $2,500 with the upper ceiling being $200,000 for single filers and double that for joint filers.
-Another good thing is that if your tax liability is nil, you will get a refund of the amount up to a maximum of $1,400.
+The Child Tax Credit can be available for dependents below the age of 17 up to $2,000 per dependent.
+However, you need to earn at least $2,500, with the upper ceiling being $200,000 for single filers and double for joint filers.
+Another good thing is that if your tax liability is nil, you will get a refund of up to a maximum of $1,400.

 You can also get a tax break with the help of the Child and Dependent Care Credit.
-If you have incurred expenses on a babysitter, daycare center, summer camp, or any other childcare provider, then this applies.
-However, this is only applicable for children under the age of 13, though disabled children of any age can be added.
+This applies if you have incurred expenses on a babysitter, daycare center, summer camp, or any other childcare provider.
+However, this is only applicable to children under the age of 13, though disabled children of any age can be added.

 The credit is 35% of the qualifying expenses of $3,000 for one child and up to $6,000 for two or more dependent children.